joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/23/nyregion/stuart-namm-dead.html?searchResultPosition=9

 **Tory Lanez Found Guilty of Shooting Megan Thee Stallion**\
-`Mr. Lanez, a Canadian rapper, was convicted of firing at the Houston hip-hop star after an argument in 2020.
+`Mr. Lanez, a Canadian rapper, fired at the Houston hip-hop star after an argument in 2020.
 The matter became the subject of speculation and gossip on social media and in songs.`\
 https://nytimes.com/2022/12/23/arts/music/tory-lanez-megan-thee-stallion-verdict.html?searchResultPosition=10